 Jewish students at Elon University observe and celebrate the High Holy Days on campus.
 Services are free and open to the community, and no tickets are required.
 All meals are free for students, and we ask that you RSVP by Friday, September 11.
 Class absences due to observance of Rosh HaShanah, Yom Kippur, Sukkot, or Simchat Torah are excused by submitting Religious Absence Forms.Rosh HaShanah in the Numen-Lumen Pavilion

 For a third year, services will be led by Cantor Katy Claussen and Elon students, who will be joined this year by Rabbi Meir Goldstein.
 Cantor Claussen received her cantorial investiture and Master's of Sacred Music at the Jewish Theological Seminary in New York City.
 Cantor Claussen has served congregations in Rhode Island, New York and Pennsylvania.
 She is a chaplain at Women's Hospital in Greensboro and she does programming, primarily for seniors, through Jewish Family Services around music and the arts.
 She and her husband, Elon professor Geoffrey Claussen, have two daughters.

 Sunday, October 2 - Erev Rosh Hashanah

 - Erev Rosh HaShanah dinner, 6:00 pm, Upstairs Lakeside.
 Dinner is free, but reservations are requested.
-Please RSVP here.
+More information will be coming soon.